Marcin4356/x-trend-new/README.md

-# Ttrend application
+# Application

-This is a small applicaiton which contains main and test folders.
+This is a small application that contains main and test folders.
-Main contains application code.
+The main folder contains the application code.
-Test contains test cases.
+The test folder contains the test cases.
-It also contains pom.xml which has all dependences and artfact name and version
+It also includes a pom.xml file that lists all dependencies as well as the artifact name and version.